Howgill Lodge Caravan & Camping Park

 Heated toilet facilities are at the entrance, close to reception.
 Showers are large and adjustable.
 Fully equipped laundry room with four additional unisex showers.
 Outdoor washing lines are provided.
 Two small blocks housing WCs are lower down the site.
 Shop.
 No play area.
 Fishing licences are available from reception.

 - Riding Nearby

 - Pets allowed

 - Small Site

 - Shop on Site

 Turn off A59 Skipton-Harrogate road at roundabout onto B6160 Bolton Abbey, Burnsall road, through a low (10 ft.
 4 in) archway.
-Three miles past Bolton Abbey at Barden Towers, bear right signed Appletreewick and Pateley Bridge.
+Three miles past Bolton Abbey at Barden Towers and the Priest House, bear right signed Appletreewick and Pateley Bridge.
 This road is fairly narrow for 1.25 miles (with passing places).
 Park is signed on right at phone box.